-Having written songs and led worship for thousands since a vision that started in 2000, Laura and her husband Kelly founded the national LifeThirst Worship and Concert Outreach Ministry ( www.lifethirst.org ) in 2010 that has toured the country with a heart for restoration, transformation and revival of a generation through the unconditional love of Jesus Christ and knowing who they are in Him.
+Having written songs and led worship for thousands, Laura and her husband Kelly founded the national LifeThirst Worship, Concert & Evangelistic Outreach Ministry ( www.lifethirst.org ) in 2010 that has toured the country with a heart for restoration, transformation and revival of a generation through the unconditional love of Jesus Christ and knowing who they are in Him.
 They are relaunching it as the LifeThirst Restore Me Tour this upcoming year.

 ABOUT THE NEW ALBUM "RESTORE ME":